szweibel/workshops/newest_python.md

 ...     "is_enrolled": True
 ... }
 ```
 Here, `"name"`, `"major"`, `"birth_year"`, and `"is_enrolled"` are the **keys**.
 Keys must be unique and are almost always strings.
 The pieces of data on the right of the colons are the **values**.
 Values can be any data type: a string, a number, a boolean, a list, or even another dictionary!
-This flexibility is what makes them so powerful.
+This flexibility is what makes them so powerful for representing complex, real-world entities.

 ## Accessing and Modifying Data
 Instead of using a numeric index like in lists, you access values in a dictionary using their key, again inside square brackets.
+This is more intuitive because you are asking for the data by its name, not its position.

 ```pycon
 >>> print(student["name"])